YouTube pulls Logan Paul projects after 'dead body' video

 The video featured Paul and his friends reacting with shock and making jokes after discovering an apparent suicide during a trip to Aokigahara forest at the base of Mount Fuji in Japan, a site where a high number of suicides take place.
 The video, posted in late December, featured images of the dead body and had millions of views before the 22-year-old Paul deleted the clip from YouTube three days later.

-Paul, known for his light-hearted and unfiltered touch, faced massive backlash for the video.
-Paul was roundly criticized on social media for making light of suicide and for filming in the forest.
+Paul, known for his lighthearted and unfiltered touch, faced massive backlash for the video.
+He was roundly criticized on social media for making light of suicide and for filming in the forest.
 In an apology last week on Twitter, the vlogger said he didn't post the video for attention or views.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."